Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia State Stats and Trends

-- In games that Georgia State amasses more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Georgia State picks up more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Panthers have nine giveaways this season, while the Bobcats have 10 takeaways .

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.